 Algebra 1 is the main foundation course for the study of high school mathematics.
-Its goal is to foster a deeper understanding of algebraic ideas through the use of manipulatives, applications, and technology.
+Its goal is to foster a deeper understanding of algebraic ideas through the use of manipulatives, applications and technology, primarily the graphing calculator (required tool for the course).
 Through topics such as signed numbers, transformations, linear equations and graphs, systems of equations, exponents, factoring, and quadratic functions, students will receive a foundation necessary to be successful in subsequent courses.